Menu

 Personal, Social and Emotional Development

-We are continuing with the toothbrushing scheme.
-Our pupils love how clean their teeth feel in an afternoon.
+We are continuing with the toothbrushing scheme and your child is working hard to use the right pressure in order to clean their teeth and not damage their toothbrush.
 Remember - this is not intended to replace tooth brushing at home.
 Our aim is to help support and reinforce what you are already teaching your child.
 It is still important that your child’s tooth brushing is supervised by an adult at home, in the morning and last thing at night before bed.
 Brushing before bedtime is especially important, to prevent plaque and food particles remaining in contact with the teeth throughout the night.

 Physical Development

-Our pupils have daily access to the outdoors and also a weekly PE session in the school hall.
-Building on from the learning in the autumn, we will refine and revise the fundamental movement skills of rolling, crawling, walking, jumping, running, hopping, skipping and climbing and learn how to confidently and safely use a range of large and small apparatus, alone and in a group.
-Daily, we are developing the foundations of a handwriting style, which is fast, accurate and efficient.
+The children have daily access to the outdoors and also a weekly PE session in the school hall.
+We continue to provide opportunities for our pupils to develop the fundamental movement skills of rolling, crawling, walking, jumping, running, hopping, skipping and climbing but are also encouraging them towards a more fluent style of moving, with developing control and grace.
+This half term we will refine our ball skills, developing competence, precision and accuracy.
+In addition, we continue to develop the foundations of a handwriting style, which is fast, accurate and efficient.

 Literacy